temporal-sa/temporal-infra-provisioning-demo/README.md

 ## TODO

-- CLEAR TODOs
+- CLEAR TODOs, more comments, no prints
-- More comments
-- Use Poetry or document `venv`
-- Default arguments / config
-- Switch to Temporal logging, use more useful messages
 - Implement in GH actions, use persistence across runs (are there versions of state?)
 - Failure conditions
-- Destroy workflow
 - Review all the types that I'm using w/ modern Python
 - Terraform apply is synchronous for the most part?
 - Get certs for the runs from a local Vault instance?
 Generate with TF?
 - Save planfile between plan / apply and load it up into the policy check?
 - Test queries
 - SDK metrics / Grafana integration
+- Formatting / linting

 ## Ideas